TrAsKiN/hud/README.md

 ## Requirements

-Works with **[vehicles](https://github.com/TrAsKiN/vehicles)** for better performance.

-If you want to use it as a standalone, you have to register callback functions to activate some features.
+You have to register callback functions to activate some features.

 ### Registering callback functions